Graduate Certificate of Occupational Hygiene

 English Proficiency Requirements

-- Bachelor degree from a country specified on the English Proficiency Bands page (Band 4);
+- Completion of a Bachelor degree from a country specified by ECU.

 On campus requirements